publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schIII/m__us_usc_t21_s333.md

         (5) If a person provides information leading to the institution of a criminal proceeding against, and conviction of, a person for a violation of [section 331(t) of this title][/us/usc/t21/s331/t] because of the sale, purchase, or trade of a drug sample or the offer to sell, purchase, or trade a drug sample in violation of [section 353(c)(1) of this title][/us/usc/t21/s353/c/1], such person shall be entitled to one-half of the criminal fine imposed and collected for such violation but not more than $125,000.

-        (6) Notwithstanding subsection (a) of this section, any person who is a manufacturer or importer of a prescription drug under [section 384(b) of this title][/us/usc/t21/s384/b] and knowingly fails to comply with a requirement of [section 384(e) of this title][/us/usc/t21/s384/e] that is applicable to such manufacturer or importer, respectively, shall be imprisoned for not more than 10 years or fined not more than $250,000, or both.
+        (6) Notwithstanding subsection (a), any person who is a manufacturer or importer of a prescription drug under [section 384(b) of this title][/us/usc/t21/s384/b] and knowingly fails to comply with a requirement of [section 384(e) of this title][/us/usc/t21/s384/e] that is applicable to such manufacturer or importer, respectively, shall be imprisoned for not more than 10 years or fined not more than $250,000, or both.

         (7) Notwithstanding subsection (a)(2), any person that knowingly and intentionally adulterates a drug such that the drug is adulterated under subsection (a)(1), (b), (c), or (d) of [section 351 of this title][/us/usc/t21/s351] and has a reasonable probability of causing serious adverse health consequences or death to humans or animals shall be imprisoned for not more than 20 years or fined not more than $1,000,000, or both.